 "I associate Todd with the greatest period in Houston baseball history, so obviously it made sense that UH went after him.
 He did a great job building TCU to what it is today with the constraints that it had being a private school.
 "By putting Todd at UH where he doesn't have those constraints, where he is working at a public school in an urban area with a lot of recruiting possibilities, I believe that Houston can succeed like a Texas or a Cal State Fullerton."

 "Todd's work in recruiting over the years speaks for itself.
 It's an excellent hire for Houston, and it's the best hire that they could have made."
-Kendall Rogers, Rivals.com
+Kendall Rogers, D1Baseball.com